enoch-sit/tool-chatbot-boilerplate/services/accounting-service/docs/AccountingServiceAPIDocumentation.md

 ### 4. Get a User's Credit Balance (Admin/Supervisors Only)
 - **Endpoint:** `GET /api/credits/balance/:userId`
 - **Description:** Returns a specific user's credit balance.
+The `userId` parameter can be either a user ID or an email address.
 - **Authentication:** JWT required.
 - **Authorization:** `admin` or `supervisor` role required.
 - **Path Parameters:**
-    - `userId`: string - ID of the user to check.
+    - `userId`: string - ID or email of the user to check.
+Email addresses are automatically URL-decoded if needed (e.g., `user%40example.com` becomes `user@example.com`).
 - **Response (200 OK):**
   ```json
   {